 Facebook ads are one of the most effective ways to get traffic to your sales funnels.

-With over 2.7 billion people on facebook, you can target practically any demographic you want.
-Better yet, once your sales funnel starts make a return on investment, you can very easily scale your ad spend to drive even more revenue.
+With over 2.7 billion people on Facebook, you can target practically any demographic you want.
+Better yet, once your sales funnels start making a return on investment, you can very easily scale your ad spend.

-Naturally, there are hundreds of brands from ecommerce companies to software vendors that strategically use sequences of web pages to guide visitors to purchasing their product or service.
+Naturally, there are hundreds of brands from ecommerce companies to software vendors that strategically use sequences of web pages to guide visitors to purchase their product or service.

 If that sounds like you, don’t fret!

-This company is known for its video ads with super authentic personalities reviewing and using the product.
-Often these ads will show people raving about how good the soap smalls and how smooth it makes you feel.
+This company is known for its video ads featuring customers with super authentic personalities reviewing and using the product.
+Often these ads will show people raving about how good the soap smells and how smooth it makes your skin feel.

-The initial landing page is riddled with CTAs interwoven with bit of information about the product and how to order.
-These CTAs include “Shop Now”, “Subscribe and Save”, “Choose Scents” to name a few, giving visitors numerous opportunities to pass through to subsequent pages.
+The initial landing page is riddled with CTAs interwoven with bits of information about the product and how to order.
+These CTAs include “Shop Now”, “Subscribe and Save”, “Choose Scents” to name a few, giving visitors numerous opportunities to click through to subsequent pages.

-Upon moving past the landing page you are prompted a series of questions about what products you want.
-Given this is a subscription box service you would also set the frequency at which you receive products as well.
+Upon moving past the landing page, you are prompted with a series of questions about what type of soap you are interested in and how much of it you would like.
+Given this is a subscription box service, you would also set the frequency at which you receive products as well.

 Notice the popup at the checkout page for 10% off your order.
-Considering that the checkout is a prime place for prospects to bounce, this incentive is strategic ways to prompt visitors to complete their purchase at the final stage of the funnel.
+Considering that the checkout is a prime place for prospects to bounce, this incentive is a strategic way to prompt visitors to complete their purchase at the final stage of the funnel.

 Warby Parker sells eyeglasses.
-Considering how customizable and tailored glasses must be for every individual that buys them, Warby Parker uses a relatively complicated sales funnel to guide its prospects to purchasing.
+Considering how customizable and tailored glasses must be for every individual that buys them, Warby Parker uses a relatively complicated sales funnel to guide its prospects through the purchasing process.

-Similar to Dr Squatch, Warby Parker’s advertisement are often videos off everyday people.
-In this facebook ad, the video flashes between clips of her wearing different types of glasses to convey the many options that Warby Parker offers.
+Similar to Dr. Squatch, Warby Parker’s advertisements are often videos of everyday people.
+In this Facebook ad, the video flashes between clips of a woman wearing different types of glasses to convey the many options that Warby Parker offers.

 Once you move past the initial landing page, you enter the eyeglasses quiz.
-This series of pages is an excellent example of a quiz funnel; a type of sales funnel characterized by a series of pages that ask visitors questions or encourage visitors to interact with the pages in one way or another.
+This series of pages is an excellent example of a quiz funnel, which is a type of sales funnel characterized by a series of pages that ask visitors questions or encourage visitors to interact with the pages in one way or another.

 This quiz walks visitors through a series of general questions about their face measurements and style preferences in order to display some eyeglasses choices that might be of interest.
 Following the selection of eyeglasses of choice, visitors are walked through a series of questions that pertain to the specific glasses they selected.

 This is by far one of the lengthiest sales funnels you will come across.
-However, given how personalized the product is, the many questions of the quiz funnel are necessary—and warby parker seamlessly guide prospects without a hitch.
+However, given how personalized the product is, the many questions of the quiz funnel are necessary—and Warby Parker seamlessly guides prospects without a hitch.

 A few seconds after landing on the ecommerce store, visitors are flashed a popup incentivizing them to submit their email address in return for 15% off their order.
-What makes this pop up unique is that it directs visitors to a subsequent form for phone number opt-in.
-By using a email and SMS marketing platform (LINK), the company can easily coordinate a multi-channel approach (email and text messages) to market to leads that don’t end up making a purchase.
+What makes this popup unique is that it directs visitors to a subsequent form to capture phone numbers.
+By using an email and SMS marketing platform, the company can easily coordinate a multi-channel approach (email and text messages) to nurture leads that don’t end up making a purchase right away.